 Music was almost universally available in the nation's public elementary schools (figure 8).
 In both the 1999-2000 and 2009-10 school years, 94 percent of elementary schools offered instruction that was designated specifically for music during regular school hours.
-Whether a school offered music instruction varied by its concentration of poverty, measured by the percentage of students eligible for free or reduced-price lunch.
-In 2009-10, music instruction was offered in 89 percent of elementary schools with the highest poverty concentration compared with 97 percent for schools with the two lowest categories of poverty concentration.
+In both years, whether a school offered music instruction varied by its concentration of poverty, measured by the percentage of students eligible for free or reduced-price lunch.
+For example, in 2009-10, music instruction was offered in 89 percent of elementary schools with the highest poverty concentration compared with 97 percent for schools with the two lowest categories of poverty concentration.